pletfix/docs/en/migrations.md

 A migration class contains two methods: `up` and `down`.
 The `up` method is used to modify the schema or records of the database, while the `down` method should simply reverse the operations performed by the `up` method.

-For example, this migration example creates a `books` table:
+E.g., this migration example creates a `books` table:

     use Core\Services\Contracts\Database;
     use Core\Services\Contracts\Migration;